-Registrants who do not meet these requirements by the Reporting Year deadline of June 30 will have until the late reporting and completion deadline of September 30 to correct their missed requirements, after which time their registration will be automatically suspended.
-Suspensions can result from not submitting the Annual Reporting, missing annual CE requirements (e.g., not completing Ethical or Regulatory Learning Module or not completing a CE Plan), or by failing to complete the three-year CE Hour requirements.
-Registrants who do not meet the requirements by December 31 will then have their registration automatically cancelled.
+Registrants who do not meet these requirements by the June 30 Reporting Year deadline will have until the late reporting and completion deadline of September 30 to correct their missed requirements, after which time their registration will be automatically suspended.
+Suspensions can result from not submitting the Annual Reporting, missing annual CE requirements, or by failing to complete the three-year CE Hour requirements.
+Registrants who do not meet the requirements by December 31 will have their registration automatically cancelled.

-Registrants who will not meet their CE Program requirements and/or have missed the Annual Reporting deadline will be charged a late completion fee, according to the current fee schedule available on the Engineers and Geoscientists BC website.
+Registrants who have missed the Annual Reporting deadline will be charged a late completion fee, according to the current fee schedule available on the Engineers and Geoscientists BC website.